 Frequently Asked Questions

 We hope that ALEX answers your questions about the benefits available to you as a UW System employee.
-However, ALEX doesn’t answer everything.
-Contact your human resources office with questions after reviewing ALEX or review the list of Frequently Asked Questions (FAQs) below for additional information.
+However, if you have questions after using ALEX review the list of Frequently Asked Questions (FAQs) below for additional information or contact your institution benefits contact.

 It depends how many questions you have.
 ALEX is tailored to your needs and interests.
 It may only take a few minutes.
 Remember, you do not need to complete your ALEX conversation in one sitting.
 If you provide ALEX with an email address, ALEX will save your answers for your next visit.

 The information you enter into ALEX is confidential and is not shared.
-The only information collected is the number of employees in each Employment Category who visit ALEX, your institution and any feedback entered about your experience.
+The only information collected is the number of employees who visit ALEX, your institution and any feedback entered about your experience.
 ALEX does not capture who entered what comments.

 You can have a conversation without sound by clicking the Closed Caption (cc) button at the top of the ALEX screen.
-You can also visit our website for written information.
+You can also visit the UW System Employee Benefits website for written information.

 It is important to understand what these terms mean so you can understand your potential out-of-pocket costs.
 ALEX includes explanations of the common insurance terms as it explains how the plan designs work.
 Or use the Glossary of Health Coverage and Medical Terms, provided by the U.S. Department of Labor.